Lillinator/discourse-topic-list-author-posters/README.md

 In addition, admins can also choose to display the topic author on the category page when latest topic list views are enabled (i.e.: `Categories with latest topics`), and there are avatar size and shape options as well.

+The topic row contents have also been vertically aligned top for visual consistency.

+In small viewport (mobile size), the author will appear where latest poster avatar is.

 ## Installation and Configuration